sdudenhofer/real_estate/README.md

 In order to run this:
 #### You will need a Postgresql database
 #### Create a .env File
-This currently processes the data from CSV files, writes them to a database and then makes calculations and generates the visualizations

 - Clone this repo
 - Jump into the directory